alexanderschnell/Portfolio-Website/README.md

 # Portfolio Website

 This project is a personal portfolio website designed with simplicity and elegance in mind.
-It showcases my work, skills, and professional experience through a clean and intuitive interface.
+It showcases my work and skills through a clean and intuitive interface.

 # Technology Stack